jackdewinter/pymarkdown/newdocs/src/plugins/rule_md006.md

  * Item 2
 ```

-A more practical example is when an Unordered List element is supposed to
+> **Explanation**: The list above is indented by one space, which violates the
-be created as a child of an Ordered List element, but lacks the correct
+> requirement that unordered list markers begin at column 0.

-indentation:
+Unlike the previous example of a simple root-level indent, this case involves an unordered list intended as a child of an ordered list but lacking the correct indentation:

 ```Markdown
 1. Ordered List